Winners and Losers from Week 11 in College Football

 No matter; we still got our share of drama.

-Oklahoma needed a last-minute turnaway of a two-point conversion to beat rival Oklahoma State in Bedlam, and Alabama got its second straight dominant defensive effort to crush any chance of a Mississippi State uprising.
+The Big 12 delivered drama in two doses as Oklahoma needed a last-minute stop on a two-point conversion to beat rival Oklahoma State in Bedlam.
+The nightcap came when Texas scored with 21 seconds remaining to break a tie with Texas Tech.

+In the SEC, Alabama got its second straight dominant defensive effort to crush any chance of a Mississippi State uprising, LSU sleepwalked through a win over Arkansas, and Georgia ran away from Auburn.
 There was an upset in Neyland Stadium, as Tennessee handled No. 11 Kentucky, while Florida used a furious fourth-quarter rally to keep South Carolina from doing the same in the Swamp.

+Clemson took care of business on the road at Boston College in ACC action.

-Ohio State won with defense and special teams, and Michigan won with defense (as always).
+In the Big Ten, Ohio State won with defense and special teams, and Michigan won with defense (as always).

-Not a lot of abnormal things happened in the early run of games or on the days that led up to Saturday, but there was still plenty to talk about.
 Let's take a look at college football's biggest winners and losers from Week 11.

 Winner: Bedlam!